-Blogger in Kazakhstan helps people connect after authorities cut internet accessComments
+A blogger in Kazakhstan is helping people to connect with loved ones after authorities cut internet access.

 When riots and clashes with police broke out in Kazakhstan, popular blogger Kunekei Nurlan was surprised to find that only a small number of followers from abroad were seeing her stories.